Members of the Millikin University

 Eric is a driving force in New York City’s residential real estate arena.
-Well versed in all aspects of the deal, Eric represents his clients with innovation and independence, combining creative marketing and business acumen built over a decade of top sales experience.
+Well versed in all aspects of the deal, Eric represents his clients with innovation and independence, combining creative marketing and business acumen built over seventeen years of top sales experience.

 An avid runner and cyclist, Eric has competed in triathlons in New York City, Philadelphia, the Hamptons, and Chicago, as well as the Aids/LifeCycle ride from San Francisco to Los Angeles.
-Eric is also a charter member of Friends of the High Line.
+Eric is a member of his church council.

 VP of Financial and Business Affairs, Millikin University

 Ruby joined Millikin University in 2000 and currently serves as the Interim Vice President for Finance and Business Affairs and Treasurer.
 She has held positions at Millikin as Controller and Director of Fiscal Operations.
 For the past several years, she has enjoyed teaching in the Organizational Leadership program and Tabor School of Business.